mowlwurf/simpleq/README.md

 ***

-Generic queue system based on Symfony2.
-Light weight, easy and fast to configure and initiate.
+SimpleQ is a generic queue system based on Symfony2 & Doctrine.
+Lightweight, fast and easy to configure.

 ***